elastisys/compliantkubernetes/README.md

 ## Diagrams

+### From diagrams.net (source of truth in this repo)

+Files ending in `*.drawio.svg` are produced using [diagrams.net](https://www.diagrams.net/).
+They are exported as follows:

+1. File -> Export As -> SVG
+2. Change "zoom" to 100%.
+3. Enable "Embed Images".
+4. Enable "Embed Fonts".
+5. Enable "Include a copy of my diagram".
+6. Select "Links: In new window".
+6. Leave everything else as default.

-### From diagrams.net
+### From diagrams.net (source of truth in Google Drive)

-The following architectural diagrams are exported from a non-public document entitled "Compliant Kubernetes Architecture" and "Compliant Kubernetes - User Guide":
+The following architectural diagrams are exported from a non-public document entitled "Compliant Kubernetes Architecture":

 * `docs/img/ck8s-c4model-level3.svg`
 * `docs/img/ck8s-c4model-level3.png`
-* `docs/img/user-guide.svg`

 To update them, proceed as follows: